-Would you be surprised to learn that Alzheimer’s is the fourth leading cause of death for African Americans?
+Would you be surprised to learn that Alzheimer’s is African Americans' fourth leading cause of death?

-Alzheimer’s is often referred to as a “Silent Epidemic” among African Americans.
-This is due in part to an unwillingness to acknowledge and discuss the disease.
-This leads to delayed medical care.
-Additionally, it may cause caregiver burnout of family members.
+Alzheimer's is often referred to as a “Silent Epidemic” among African Americans.
+This is partly due to an unwillingness to acknowledge and discuss the disease.